saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 ```

 That output is 47 lines.
 The full `tree -a --gitignore` equivalent?
 Hundreds.
 For an
-agent just orienting itself, that's massive token savings before it's even read a file.
+agent just orienting itself, that's a fair bit of token savings before it's even read a
+file.

 ### Copy-paste: referencing tool output verbatim

 Every tool result is annotated with `[toolCallId: <id>]`.
 The `copy-paste` extension
 lets agents reference tool output verbatim in their final message by writing
 `{tool: <id>}` — the harness expands the placeholder before surfacing to the user,
-avoiding massive output re-emission through the model.
-This works for subagents too:
+avoiding re-emitting large outputs through the model.
+This works for subagents too: tell
-tell them to return `{tool: <id>}` and you pass it through.
+them to return `{tool: <id>}` and you pass it through.

-For large diffs or long file reads, this is a lifesaver.
-The model doesn't have to
+For large diffs or long file reads, this helps a lot.
+The model doesn't have to re-emit
-re-emit thousands of lines; it just references the call.
-Token usage drops dramatically.
+thousands of lines; it just references the call, which cuts token usage significantly.

 When the reviewer audits a large refactor, it'll return something like "Passed all
 checks {tool: call_abc123}" — the harness expands that to show the full audit log